saturn77/egui_mobius/README.md

 egui_mobius is a comprehensive application framework built on egui that transforms its immediate mode foundation into a complete development platform.
 It combines reactive state management, thread-safe async operations, and a powerful component system to create rich, responsive applications with clean architecture.

-# Core Features
+## Core Features

 The egui_mobius ecosystem provides multiple paradigms for building modern GUI applications, each serving different needs while maintaining compatibility with one another:

-## 📊 Reactive State Management
+### Reactive State Management
 - Thread-safe reactive primitives via `Dynamic<T>` and `Derived<T>`
 - Automatic UI updates when state changes
 - Efficient dependency tracking with minimal boilerplate
 - Composition-friendly design patterns with `ReactiveWidgetRef`

-## 🧩 Component Library
-- Reusable, composable UI components in `egui_mobius_components`
-- Advanced event logging with our EventLogger component
-- Customizable widgets with integrated reactive state
-- Consistent design patterns across your application

-## ⚡ Async Runtime
+### Async Runtime
 - Background processing that keeps your UI responsive
 - Type-safe message passing between threads
 - Built on Tokio for reliable async operations
 - Seamless integration with the reactive system

-## 🏗️ Modular Architecture
+### Modular Architecture
 - Signal-slot system for clean separation of UI and business logic
 - `MobiusWidget` traits for encapsulated, reusable UI elements
 - Scalable patterns for complex applications
 - Stateful components that maintain their own lifecycle

+### Component Library
+- Reusable, composable UI components in `egui_mobius_components`
+- Advanced event logging with our EventLogger component
+- Customizable widgets with integrated reactive state
+- Consistent design patterns across your application

-# Ecosystem
+### Ecosystem

 The egui_mobius framework consists of multiple coordinated crates: